nicoagr/txipironclient/docs/README.md

 ## Download and Installation
-Application installers for all operating systems are included in the "assets" section in the [latest release](https://github.com/UPV-EHU-Bilbao/txipirones-mastodonFX/releases/latest).
+Application installers for all operating systems are included in the "assets" section in the [latest release page](https://github.com/UPV-EHU-Bilbao/txipirones-mastodonFX/releases/latest).

 ### Legal
 *This project does NOT have an open-source license.
 For more information about open source licenses, click [here](https://opensource.org/faq).
 If you want more information about what does mean to NOT have an open-source license, click [here](https://choosealicense.com/no-permission/)*